 Magic Pony has a high play drive and loves to groom and be groomed.
 He allows new horses to interact in a caring way, displaying great herd behaviours of mutual play, mutual grooming and feeling fulfilled.

 My actual yard area in set inside a Plant hire business, with tractors, road sweepers, diggers and all the paraphernalia which goes alongside.
 It is just the most perfect set up for large traffic training in a very safe controlled way.
-I use these vehicles to help train horses who are already fearful or for young horses to habituate and accept big scary staff as normal.
+I use these vehicles to help train horses who are already fearful or for young horses to habituate and accept big scary stuff as normal.

 We do our very best to get all horses settled in very quickly.
 The fields are peaceful and the yard itself is on the main street.
 Horses get to see village life while being in a safe place and at a safe distance.